iamanintrovert/iamanintrovert.github.io/_posts/notes/2019-05-17-Using-Crontab.md

+---
+title: Using Crontab
+categories:
+  - notes
+---

 My university workstation is a red hat desktop.
 It has only one hard disk of 1TB.
 However, I only get 25GB disk quota for home space.
 The OS uses all of the hard disk.
 So I do not have any personal space for storing data on my local hard disk.
 There are plenty of space in the /tmp/ directory but the files which are more than 10 days old are deleted automatically by the OS.
 If I am able to trick the OS into thinking that the files in /tmp/ are always new then the files will not be deleted and I could use the /tmp/